 - Melburnians used 157 litres of water per person per day in 2019-20, the lowest since 2011.

 Many people’s water usage habits changed during 2020 as a result of coronavirus (COVID-19), with an increase in working and schooling from home, but Melburnians are still being conscious of the water they use.

 Did you know 40% of household water is used in the bathroom?
 Let’s make every drop count.

 Download the Water Outlook

-For more information, download the Water Outlook:
+For an in-depth look at these issues, download the Water Outlook:

 Are you meeting Target 155?

-Learn about our permanent water-saving rules, if you’re meeting Target 155, and Melbourne’s history of water restrictions.
+Read about our permanent water-saving rules, if you’re meeting Target 155, and Melbourne’s history of water restrictions.

 Water storage levels